 The 1980 Jerusalem Law was believed by some to reaffirm Israel's 1967 annexation of Jerusalem.

-In 1970 the Israel national football team qualified for the FIFA World Cup, the only time it participated.
+In 1970, the Israel national football team qualified for the FIFA World Cup for the only time in its history.

-In 1972, Palestinian groups committed a massacre of Israeli athletes at the Summer Olympics in Munich.
+In 1972, there was a massacre of Israeli athletes at the Summer Olympics in Munich.

-On 6 October 1973, the Egyptian and Syrian armies launched a surprise attack against Israeli forces in the Sinai Peninsula and Golan Heights, opening the Yom Kippur War.
+On 6 October 1973, the Egyptian and Syrian armies launched a surprise attack against Israeli forces, opening the Yom Kippur War, which ended on 25 October.

 After the 1973 Yom Kippur War, Israel signed peace treaties with Egypt and Jordan.

-Israel has participated in the Eurovision Song Contest nearly every year since 1973.
+In 1973, Israel first participated in the Eurovision Song Contest.

-Since 1974, the United States has been a notable contributor of military aid to Israel.
+Since 1974, the United States has been a significant contributor of military aid to Israel.

-The 1974 Asian Games, held in Tehran, were the last Asian Games in which Israel participated, plagued by Arab countries that refused to compete with Israel.
+The 1974 Asian Games, held in Tehran, were the last Asian Games in which Israel participated.

 In July 1976, Israeli commandos rescued 102 of 106 Israeli hostages from an airliner hijacked in flight from Israel to France by Palestinian guerrillas.

-The 1977 Knesset elections marked a major turning point as Menachem Begin's Likud party took control from the Labour Party.
-Later that year, Egyptian President Anwar El Sadat made a trip to Israel and spoke before the Knesset.
+The 1977 Knesset elections marked a major turning point in Israeli political history as Menachem Begin's Likud party took control from the Labour Party.

 On 11 March 1978, a PLO guerilla raid from Lebanon led to the Coastal Road massacre.
 Israel responded by launching an invasion of southern Lebanon to destroy PLO bases.

-Israel was excluded from the 1978 Asian Games and since then has not competed in Asian sport events.
+Israel was excluded from the 1978 Asian Games.

-The 1980 Jerusalem Law reaffirmed Israel's annexation of Jerusalem and reignited international controversy.
+The 1980 Jerusalem Law was believed by some to reaffirm Israel's 1967 annexation of Jerusalem by government decree and reignited international controversy over the status of the city.

-Between 1982 and 2000, Israel occupied part of southern Lebanon, in what was known as the Security Belt.
+Between 1982 and 2000, Israel occupied part of southern Lebanon, known as the Security Belt.

-Following a series of PLO attacks in 1982, Israel invaded Lebanon to destroy the PLO bases and decisively defeated the Syrians.
+Following a series of PLO attacks in 1982, Israel invaded Lebanon to destroy the PLO bases.

-In 1982, Israel returned the Sinai to Egypt as part of a peace treaty signed after the 1973 Yom Kippur War.
+In 1982, after the 1973 Yom Kippur War, Israel returned the Sinai to Egypt as part of a peace treaty.

 Between 1985 and 2015, Israel sent 24 delegations of their search and rescue unit the Home Front Command to 22 countries.